 This groundbreaking program engages faculty from all traditions to discover how they can make a particular contribution to their institution's identity that respects and explores Catholicism's traditions and goals, while also respecting and taking advantage of their own religious perspectives and talents.

-The Collegium Alumni Grant Program encourages program participants to undertake activities that build solidarity among program alumni or advance Collegium's mission on those campuses and in broader forums.
+The Collegium Catalyst Grant Program encourages program participants to undertake activities that build solidarity among program alumni or advance Collegium's mission on those campuses and in broader forums.

-Collegium and ACCU (Collegium's sponsor) will fund five grants of up to $2,500 each.
+Collegium will fund two grants of up to $5,000 each.
 The grants can fund course development (especially related to general education), scholarship, and workshops that advance Catholic intellectual life and bring it into dialogue with other ways of knowing.

 Grant funds have been used to support guest speakers, purchase materials for reading and discussion groups, develop new approaches to understanding a Catholic tradition in the arts, and to provide small stipends for workshop participants.
 Collegium alumni at member institutions are eligible to apply for the grants, and other faculty may be included in proposals as co-applicants.
 Campuses may add funds to the grant for larger projects.